Damaskinos of Athens: After the liberation

-After the occupation ended, Damaskinos was proclaimed regent of Greece until a referendum to be held for the return or not of King George II from exile.
-Harold Macmillan, the junior British minister in charge of Mediterranean affairs met Damaskinos on 14 December 1944 and wrote his impression: "I was impressed by the wide grasp of European politics, the good sense, humor, and courage of this ecclesiastic.
+After the occupation ended, Damaskinos was proclaimed regent of Greece until a referendum was held for the return of King George II from exile.
+Harold Macmillan, the junior British minister in charge of Mediterranean affairs, met Damaskinos on 14 December 1944 and wrote his impression: "I was impressed by the wide grasp of European politics, the good sense, humor, and courage of this ecclesiastic.
 He is willing to accept the regency, but realises the difficulties.
 He shares our view that there must be no reprisals and no counter-revolution".
 The king was opposed to the idea of a regency and used his friendship with Winston Churchill to turn the prime minister completely against Damaskinos, saying he was both a Communist and a collaborator.
 Based on what he had heard from the king, Churchill called Damaskinos a "pestilent priest, a survival from the Middle Ages".
 During this time, fighting broke out between pro-royalist Greek soldiers and communist partisans in the Dekemvriana events.
-He took control of the situation in his early term, appointing himself Prime Minister during late 1945.
+He took control of the situation in his early term, appointing himself Prime Minister in late 1945.
 Though he wielded little power in his latter term, Damaskinos continued to call for peace and order in the country.

 During the Dekemvriana fighting in Athens, Churchill visited the city and first met Damaskinos on Christmas Day 1944 aboard HMS Ajax.
 After meeting him, Churchill completely changed his view of him, writing: "It was impossible to doubt that Damaskinos greatly feared the Communists‘ involvement in Greek affairs...Generally he impressed me with a good deal of confidence".
-On Boxing Day 1944, Churchill again met Damaskinos and wrote "I was already convinced that he was the outstanding figure in the Greek turmoil".
+On Boxing Day 1944, Churchill again met Damaskinos and wrote, "I was already convinced that he was the outstanding figure in the Greek turmoil".
 The same day, Damaskinos chaired a conference aimed at a peaceful solution to the crisis, attended by members of both EAM and the government.
 At the conference, it was agreed that King George II would not return at once as he wanted, Damaskinos would continue as Regent, the prime minister Georgios Papandreou would resign in favor of General Nikolaos Plastiras and a ceasefire would be proclaimed to end the fighting.
 On 3 January 1945, Damaskinos swore in a new government headed by Plastiras, which was described as "wholly republican and moderately left-wing".